How to Reach Your Summer Fitness Goals by Starting Right Now

 This is the time to do some soul-searching.
 And maybe even take a visit to the doc.
 You’d be surprised at how many fitness goals come about after an annual visit.
 Us busy Mamas tend to end up with high blood pressure because of the crazy pressure we have on us every day.
 We also tend to eat on the go a lot for that same reason.
 We have no time.
 The extra added sugars and high amounts of sodium contribute to high blood pressure as well as Type 2 Diabetes, or the precursor: Metabolic Syndrome.

 If these situations are the case for you, obviously you need a dietary change as well.
-But another HUGE help in that matter would be to add walking, HIIT workouts, a few days of strength training, and some yoga or meditation.
+But another HUGE help in that matter would be to add walking, HIIT, a few days of strength training, and some yoga or meditation.
 Trust me, all these things will make you feel a thousand percent better!

 If you feel like you need to simply reset the goals you already made, think about what threw you off track in the first place.
 Those things mentioned above?
 A family event?
 Just simply too much on your plate?
 Listen, we are the Managers of our households.
 Very little gets done without us making it happen.
-You owe it to your family and yourself to make sure you are in good health.
-If the manager isn’t running very well, neither is anything else.
+You owe it to your family and yourself to make sure you’re in good health.
+If the manager (that’s you!) isn’t running very well, neither is anything else!
+Truth!

 1-Answer this: Are you aiming for the same goal as before?
 Or are you doing a total reassessment and new goal?
 2-Then sit down and work through what your motive is in setting or resetting your fitness goals.
 Then work through exactly how to get there.